lnls-sirius/lnls-ansible/roles/lnls-ans-role-update-kernel/README.md

 # Ansible Role: Update kernel

-A simple Ansible role used to update OS kernel.packages.
+A simple Ansible role used to update OS kernel.

 ## Requirements